 Transferring existing property into the Trust:

 A deed must be prepared to transfer the ownership of your property into your Trust.
-We can prepare your deed for $200 per deed, or you can contact a local title company to do it for you.
-Prices vary across the country, but deed preparation typically ranges from $50-$750.
+We can prepare your deed for $250 per deed, or you can contact a local title company to do it for you.
+(Prices from title companies vary across the country, but deed preparation typically ranges from $50-$750).
 Our deeds are accepted in every state and we include instructions indicating your county recording fees and recording/mailing instructions.
-PLEASE NOTE: It is very important that a deed is properly recorded or it will be subject to probate!

 You have a title to your property (the title states ownership) and you (may) have a mortgage on your property (the mortgage is your loan).
 They are completely separate from each other.
 When transferring existing property or purchasing a new property, only the title needs to be in the name of the Trust.
 It should look like this: